qkennedy/SepTest/READMEPt3.txt

 Commit 3:
 Quinn Kennedy
 	On this commit, I worked on getting the configuration functional, I changed around the implementation of minimax to allow it to function on 0 plies.
 I also changed a couple lines of it hopefully to avoid bugs.
 I contributed to restructuring how we generate the children states, and I continued working on making the getutility to work.

+Commit 3:
+Jack La Rue
+	With this commit, I attempted to add additional features to getChildren, including a means of passing primitive actions to the new state.
+Besides that, I modified the constructor, the getUtility, and the generateNewState methods.
+So far, I’m not sure if this is going to work.
+However, I’m confident that, to an extent, our ideas are down on paper.

+***Edit: I only realize now that I didn’t implement a full means of mapping archers attacking others in range.
+Didn’t get to it on time.